The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the discussions with Chen Lu.
-This work is supported by the NSFC under Grant Nos.12234016 and 12074031.
-W.-Q. Chen is supported by the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), Guangdong Basic and Applied Basic Research Foundation under Grant No. 2020B1515120100 and Center for Computational Science and Engineering of Southern University of Science and Technology.
+This work is supported by the NSFC under Grant Nos.12234016, 12074031, 12141402, and 12334002.
+W.-Q. Chen is supported by the National Key R\&D Program of China (Grants No. 2022YFA1403700), the Science, Technology and Innovation Commission of Shenzhen Municipality (No. ZDSYS20190902092905285), and Center for Computational Science and Engineering of Southern University of Science and Technology.